 If the agency audit is not received by the deadline, a “stop payment” will be in effect until the document is received.

-The Board Policy requirements are included in the Contract General Terms and Conditions:

-14. b.
-Required Audits: For any PROVIDER fiscal year ending during the term of this Agreement and for any fiscal year during which revenues or expenditures are recognized by the PROVIDER for the program covered by this AGREEMENT, the PROVIDER will submit to the CHILDREN'S BOARD

-(within 180-days after the close of its fiscal year) year-end Financial Statements of the PROVIDER audited by a Certified Public Accountant (CPA) and any related management letters, any related communications or reports on internal control and any related reports on compliance with laws and regulations (applies to contracts with durations of at least six [6] months).

-In the event that the PROVIDER is unable to comply with the 180-day requirement, a request for an extension of time must be submitted to the CHILDREN'S BOARD prior to the end of the 180-day period.
-Failure to furnish an audit shall be a basis for denial and/or refund to the CHILDREN’S BOARD of project funds by the PROVIDER.

-The audit shall separately identify for the program funded by this Agreement, the revenues by funding source, expenditures, and any refunds or transfers; and present this information either in the body of the Financial Statements, in the footnotes to the Financial Statements, or in a supplementary schedule.

-The auditor's report must include an opinion on all of the basic financial statements of the PROVIDER.
-The audit shall be conducted in accordance with generally accepted auditing standards as promulgated by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA).

 Program Budget

 The program budget provides a summary of the total cost for the delivery of services included in the contract.
 It may also include other revenue sources supporting the program.
 Each budget item must include a narrative describing the total program revenue and expense(s) and how the amount is calculated.
 All costs included in the budget should be necessary based on the program model contributing to the outcomes or deliverables listed in the contract.
-Instructions for the development of the budget are included in Appendix A. The budget forms provided are not to be altered.
+Instructions for the development of the budget are included in Appendix A.

 Lead Agencies with Sub-contractor(s) - The lead agency is responsible for reviewing the subcontractor(s) budgets prior to submitting the budgets to CBHC.

-NOTE: Any documents submitted on out-of-date forms will be rejected.

-CBHC Budget Review and Approval Process

 Once a budget (and a matrix) has been submitted to CBHC the following steps are taken: Review by the Fiscal Representative for completeness; if complete,

 Team review by Fiscal Representative, Contract/Program Manager, Director of Finance, and may include the Director of Programs.
 Feedback is given to Provider Agency.

 The Provider resubmits, an updated budget is reviewed by Fiscal Representative; if complete,